On invertible 2-dimensional framed and $r$-spin topological field theories: Introduction

 \subsection{Acknowledgments}

-The author would like to thank Manuel Ara\'ujo, Bertram Arnold, Mark Penney and Peter Teichner for helpful discussions and comments.
+The author would like to thank Manuel Ara\'ujo, Bertram Arnold, Mark Penney, Oscar Randal-Williams, Ingo Runkel and Peter Teichner for helpful discussions and comments.
+The author is indebted to Matthias Kreck, Stephan Stolz and Peter Teichner for allowing them to present their results in this paper.
+Finally, the author wishes to express their gratitude for the anonymous referee and the editor for providing invaluable suggestions to improve the first draft of this paper.
 The author gratefully acknowledges the Max Planck Institute for Mathematics for hospitality and financial support.
-The author is partially funded by the DFG Research Training Group 1670 ``Mathematics Inspired by String Theory and Quantum Field Theory''.
+The author was partially funded by the DFG Research Training Group 1670 ``Mathematics Inspired by String Theory and Quantum Field Theory''.